alex-1355/check_nokia_isam/README.md

   Warning and Critical thresholds are automatically set to the tca-low and shut-low threshold of each sensor. "tca-low" is the threshold of the boards sensor when the "Temperature exceeded" alarm is raised and "shut-low" is the threshold when the "Temperature shutdown" alarm is raised.
 Crossing the "shut-high" threshold (which is typically ~5°C higher than "shut-low") puts the board into temperature-shutdown, impacting customer services.

+- nt_redundancy

+  NT-Redundancy Status of a Protection Group (CLI: show equipment protection-group, show equipment protection-element)

+  The admin-state, group-state, standby-state of NT-A and NT-B and the last reason for switchover are checked.

 ### Dependencies